Thank you for contacting

 or wage garnishment — call us now at +(888) 260 9441 for immediate help.

-The standard deduction for 2025 rose under the One Big Beautiful Bill, lifting the amount of income shielded from federal taxes for most filers.
-The change, reflected in Internal Revenue Service guidance, means many households will owe less without itemizing deductions.
+The standard deduction rose under the One Big Beautiful Bill for both tax years 2025 and 2026, lifting the amount of income shielded from federal taxes for most filers.
+The changes, reflected in updated Internal Revenue Service guidance, mean many households will owe less without itemizing deductions.
 Savings vary by filing status and federal income tax rates.

 How The New Standard Deduction Amount Works